HackProof/CHAOS/과제 수행 결과물/고등급 보안 마이크로커널 소스코드/Readme.md

 Please note that the Waf build system will skip the processes which are successfully compiled before.
 So, if some codes of CHAOS are modified, you should remove the `ardupilot/build` directory before running the Waf build command.
+Or, you can use the `./waf clean` command.

 ## How to build CHOAS without ArduPilot